-Heat in the area
+Warmth in the affected area

-Pain when walking, running or during any activity that requires you to push off from the toes
+Pain when walking, running or during any activity that requires you to push off from the toes.

 Achilles tendonitis is often overlooked as the symptoms can come and go, for example, it is often worst when returning to activity after rest.
 People who suffer from Achilles Tendonitis often notice that their first steps out of bed in the morning are very painful or experience pain after taking the first steps after long periods of sitting.
-The pain often lessens with activity but not overuse.
-This condition should not be left untreated because there's a chance the tendon will become weak and ruptured.

-How To Help Achilles Tendonitis
+How to Treat Achilles Tendonitis